mirror-shades/para/readme.md

 ## Simple Types

-Para has five fixed types, all mutable unless marked constant.
+Para has five fixed types.
+Variables must be explicitly declared as `var` (mutable) or `const` (immutable).
+Temporary variables can be declared with the `temp` prefix and are dropped during preprocessing.
 Heterogeneous arrays will be added in the future.

 ### Integer